ArchiMageAlex/NFCS/README.md

 System purpose - to bypass boilerplate code with concentrating on business entities, logic and processes development.

 Used core technologies are:
-1. JavaEE 6.x full stack.
+1. JavaEE 7.x full stack.
 2. Metawidget 3.5
 3. JPA 2.1
+4. Primefaces 6.0

 History

+2016.11.17
+Moved to Primefaces 6.0
+Some issues are in progress with Schedule and Datatable components

 2014.02.12
 New features: